Updated July 2, 2020

 - We have increased our cleaning efforts.

-- Select historic sites, visitors centers, museum stores, and picnic sites are now open.
-Our historic sites and visitors centers will only allow 25 percent capacity.
+- Most historic sites, visitors centers, museum stores, and picnic sites are open.

 - In-person programs, events, and facility rentals have been limited as we continue to practice safe social distancing.